From the production process through to end products, Italian sanitaryware is becoming increasingly sustainable | by Laura Milan

 Recycling, recovery and care for the environment are the bywords right from the very first steps in the process.
 Based on a hand drawing of the object, a resin model is made using numerically-controlled machines guided by a virtual 3D model.
 The resin model is then used to create a reusable plaster mould, into which the mixture of water, clay and aggregate is poured.
 It is left to dry for 5 days, then fired in kilns and glazed.

-The resultant Water Ecolabel 6 litre class product is treated with glazes designed to ensure the safety of installers, prevent the formation of mould and bacteria and facilitate cleaning and hygiene.
+The resultant Water Ecolabel 6 litre class product is treated with glazes designed to ensure the safety of installers, prevent the formation of mould and facilitate cleaning and hygiene.
 The heat produced in the kilns is recovered and reused in the drying process, while 95% of all wastewater is recycled.
 All defective pieces and old plaster moulds are fully recycled, as is the hazardous ceramic sludge which in the past was the main source of environmental pollution.